Can the Police Search Your Car?

 Individuals are advised to simply remain silent, as any protest could be misconstrued as violent or aggressive behavior.
 This could cause the officer to react by either tasering the individual or worse.
 If permission has not been granted, individuals should know that any evidence police obtain during the search may be thrown out in court, as it was obtained illegally.

 If a police officer has searched your vehicle unlawfully, or you did not grant permission to have your car searched but an officer did so anyway, there is help.
-Call us at JD Law in Vista, California, at (760) 630-2000.
+Call an illegal search and seizure attorney at JD Law in Vista, California, at (760) 630-2000.
 We know when searches are lawful and when they are not, and we will fight hard to protect your rights.